Time commitments for different activities will vary, depending on the method for data collection. Events will be held as and when they are needed.

 Yes.
 You can click on the activity to find out the progress relating to that activity.
+We'll also email updates to participants.

 The City of Melbourne takes the privacy of the participants using this site very seriously.